ljfp/NASASpaceAppsChallenge2025/README.md

 The `deploy/deploy.sh` script provisions the application on a Linux host using `systemd`.
 It:

 - Syncs the repository into `/opt/nasa-sky-app/app` (configurable with `APP_ROOT`).
-- Creates a virtual environment and installs dependencies.
+- Ensures `/opt/nasa-sky-app` exists with the proper ownership, then syncs code and creates a virtual environment for dependencies.
 - Generates a `systemd` unit that runs Uvicorn on port `80` by default.
 - Enables and restarts the service.